 Daily Bell: You're not much for state representation.
 Did you find your situation ironic?

 Staffer: Philosophically, I think government should get out of the way.
 But when you're sitting with six unshaven Yemen secret police in dirty robes going through your belongings and threatening you, you tend to want any edge you can get.

 Daily Bell: What did they say when you wouldn't answer their questions?

 Staffer: They said they were sending me to Saana to the political jail there and "God help you."

 Daily Bell: Sounds grim.
 What did you want to do there, anyway?

 Staffer: Well, I've visited numerous countries' capitals in the past two years.
-Caracas, Medellin, Panama City, Montevideo, Nairobi, Muscat and now Saana ...
-Traveling broadens the mind and DB has benefited considerably, in my view, from my journeys.
+Caracas, Medellin, Panama City, Montevideo, Nairobi, Muscat and now Saana … Traveling broadens the mind and The Daily Bell has benefited considerably, in my view, from my journeys.
 Of course, in Yemen, I didn't see much after the first day except via a window of an SUV partially obscured by automatic rifles.
 After they questioned me at the border, I spent the night on a pallet in the local cell in handcuffs.
 They were going to make me sleep with my hands cuffed behind my back, but I managed to convince them to move the handcuffs to the front.

 Daily Bell: Sounds uncomfortable.